HanielB/2020.1-lp/_lessons/06-languages/formal-semantics.md

 ### Notation

 The lambda calculus consists of writing λ-expressions and reducing them.
-Intuitively it is a notation for writing functions and their application.
+Intuitively it is a notation for writing functions and their applications.

 A λ-expression is either:
 - a variable